 We will continue our cooking program, including grocery shopping and meal preparation as a group.
 Groups will consist of one cohort only; there will not be mixed cohort groups cooking together.
-While groups are cooking, they will be required to wear masks.
 Cooking groups will eat outdoors on picnic benches as often as possible.

 - What additional sanitizing and cleaning will be performed?